-- Fine sandy beaches, bright sunshine, turquoise water and tasty tapas… that’s what awaits you at Hoposa Hotel & Apartments Villaconcha ****!
-Nestled in the tranquil El Pinaret area of Puerto de Pollensa, some 60 km north of Palma, the hotel is located just 200 metres from a beautiful white sandy beach.
-Renowned for its family atmosphere and proximity to the city’s main attractions, the hotel allows you to enjoy all that the area has to offer, as well as its incredible facilities (waterslide, playground, fitness room, outdoor pools, etc.).
+- Bright sunshine, turquoise water and tasty tapas… that’s what awaits you at ! that’s what awaits you at Ikos Porto Petro *****!
+Nestled in the south of Palma, 50 minutes from the airport, the hotel is made up of private beaches.
+Renowned for its magnificent views of the Mediterranean Sea, combined with a sober Majorcan décor of tiled floors, soft colours and wooden furniture, the hotel allows you to take full advantage of all that the region has to offer, as well as its incredible facilities (fitness room, outdoor pools, spa, hammam, etc.).

 5 – The best restaurants for some family time

 - The Santosha is Little Guest’s favourite restaurant in Mallorca!
 If you are staying in the Palma area, this is a must-try.
 You will love the charming decoration, the cheap menu and the kids’ playroom.
 Their brunch is particularly good!

 - At the Balcon de Maria, Mom and Dad sip on a refreshing sangria looking over Santa Ponsa Bay while the children have fun in the playroom.
 Taste their delicious tapas and their amazing paella.